You just came home from trick-or-treating. You pour out your candy all over the floor, looking over your hoard.

-- In the first arc of Higurashi no Naku Koro ni, Rena gives Keiichi a box of rice balls.
+- In the first arc of Higurashi: When They Cry, Rena gives Keiichi a box of rice balls.
 The first one he bites into contains a sewing needle.
-But not really.
+The sixth arc reveals some more about this: There wasn't really a needle.
 It's actually Tabasco sauce, but Keiichi's escalating paranoia has started screwing with his (and the viewer's) perceptions.

 - In I Luv Halloween, Finch fills an apple with razor blades after he and his friends were cheated out of their candy.
 He gives the apple to a cop.
 The result isn't pretty.

 - In One Piece, Zoro and Sanji get into one of their usual fights.
 In an attempt to prove himself stronger than Sanji, Zoro states that if Sanji (the Team Chef) put blades and poison in his (Zoro's) food, he would be able to eat it without problems.
 Wordof God is that Sanji actually did it, and Zoro did eat it without problems.

 - One of the stories in Halloween: 30 Years Of Terror had Michael put razor blades in candy, For the Evulz.

 - Odd is on Our Side, a graphic novel based off the Odd Thomas series by Dean Koontz, has a miserly man sick of trick-or-treaters trampling his garden pass out candy laced with corn cockle seeds (a Class IV toxin).
 One kid dies.
 The worst part?
 The candy laced with said seeds: candy hearts, purchased on the cheap after Valentine's Day.
 He was such a bastard he didn't even poison good candy.

 - Parodied in a Sam & Max: Freelance Police comic when the duo find an entire razor sticking out of a kid's apple.